Be generous, but also be smart about it

 The office offers some helpful tips to help folks donate wisely this holiday season.

-• Check whether the organization is registered with the Maryland Secretary of State’s Office (Tip: Search the Maryland Charities Database at sos.maryland.gov/Charity/Pages/SearchCharity.aspx).
+• Check whether the organization is registered with the Maryland Secretary of State’s Office (Tip: Search the Maryland Charities Database at https://sos.maryland.gov/Charity/Pages/SearchCharity.aspx);

-• Ask for the full name, address and phone number of the charity.
+• Ask for the full name, address and phone number of the charity; and

 • Ask for what purpose the contribution will be made.
 If the donation is solicited by an organization on behalf of another charity, ask how much actually is given to that charity.